There has always been debate about which is better; a CD or a vinyl record.

-For a nostalgic audiophile like me, vinyl records have a degree of class to them, and when combined with the perfect hi-fi turntable, there is no denying the environment and classiness it creates.
+For a nostalgic audiophile like me, vinyl records have a degree of class to them, and when combined with the perfect hi-fi turntable, there is no denying the amazing environment and classiness it creates.

 That is not to say that I have anything against CDs, though.
 Out of the two technologies, CDs have unfortunately become more of a “lost tech” than vinyl records.

-However, they can definitely be more versatile, store several FLAC files at once, and more without compromising their quality.
-And, of course, when combined with the perfect hi-fi speaker system, they can also offer a much more detailed and high-quality experience.
+However, they can be more versatile, store several FLAC files at once, and more without compromising their quality.
+And, of course, when combined with the perfect hi-fi speaker system, they can offer a much more detailed and high-quality experience.

-In today’s world, both require specific technologies to play them (turntables and CD players, respectively), so which one to choose?
+Both require specific technologies to play them (turntables and CD players, respectively), so which one to choose?

 - Vinyl records are made of PVC plastic and have a grooved spiral pattern cut into them.

 - To play a vinyl record, you need a turntable with a stylus (needle) that vibrates when it comes into contact with the record’s grooves.
 This vibration is then converted into an electrical signal by the turntable’s cartridge, amplified by the stereo system, and played through the speakers.